Aruba Travel Tips

 The island is clean and easy to navigate.

-The major holidays in Aruba are New Year’s Day, Betico Croes’ Birthday, Carnival Monday, Ash Wednesday, Good Friday, Easter Monday, Queen’s Birthday, Labor Day, Ascension, Flag Day, Antilles Day, Christmas, Boxing Day.
+The major holidays in Aruba are New Year’s Day, Betico Croes’ Birthday, Carnival Monday, Ash Wednesday, Good Friday, Easter Monday, Queen’s Birthday, Labor Day, Ascension, Flag Day, Antilles Day, Christmas, and Boxing Day.

 Return to ARUBA